 The Great Barrier Reef Marine Park Authority (GBRMPA) have installed 180 free public moorings around the islands in various locations to help minimise anchor damage to fragile environments.
 Colour codes on the moorings explain the class (vessel length), time limits (usually 2 hours) and maximum wind strengths applicable to the mooring.
 Your breifer will explain mooring use in more detail with you during your breifing.

-All vessels are supplied with an AM/FM Radio.
+All vessels are supplied with:

 All rates are in Australian Dollars.
 Fleet/vessel details, conditions and prices, were correct attime of printing and are subject to change without notice.
 Prices include GST.
 A 1.5% surcharge is added to all credit card transactions.

 A deposit of $1,000 is payable to confirm bookings.
 The balance of the charter fee is payable 60 days prior to charter start date.

 Cumberland Charter Yachts are an accredited eco-tourism operator dedicated to promoting sustainable travel that benefits local communities, culture, and heritage and minimise impacts on the environment.
 We encourage our guests to adopt the same responsibility on your holiday.
 Guide to Responsible Reef Practices